JohnBatmanMySlinky/PBRJ/README.md

     - use clone()?
 - i see some Mat3([]) that need to re factored in bilinear patch
 - parse_obj's FIN::Vector{Any} is gong to kill performance
-- fix old scenes that now broke with parser_obj::FIN
 - Time to make my OBJ parser suck less
     - Pre-allocate arrays within parse_obj
     - Bilinear patch support for quads
 - Fix Mediums
     - Grid medium is more sensitive to SampledGrid resolution than it should be
-    - NanoVDB is fucking broken and seg-faulty and I want to cry
 - Tests
     - Analytic scenes from pbrt-v3
     - bash script to efficiently test all scenes